LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/CmsKnowledgeBases/mapping-content-metadata.md

 {: .important}
 One of summary, detail, contentURL, imageURL, audioURL, or videoURL is mandatory.

-If you are adding a CMS knowledge base **without** LivePerson AI, one setup step involves configuring the request for the on-demand content retrieval using your CMS’ query and answer API.
+When you [add a CMS knowledge base without LivePerson AI](knowledge-base-cms-knowledge-bases-cms-kbs-without-liveperson-ai.html#add-a-cms-kb-without-liveperson-ai), one setup step involves configuring the request for the on-demand content retrieval using your CMS’ query and answer API.
 When you do this, you also need to define the transformation spec for the returned content.
 The following LivePerson attributes are supported:

 | Attribute | Mandatory? |
 | --- | --- |